 Medical costs – Adaptation to your home, physical aids, prescriptions and so forth.

-Earning loss – Immediate and future losses in income.
+Loss of Earnings – Immediate and future losses in income.

 An assault at your workplace can not only have a physical effect, but you may also be left feeling extremely unsafe and worried.
 This can not only affect you while in the workplace but at home, out and about and in fact, can have a ripple effect on the rest of your life.